queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 45,900

-Advantage on Strength checks and saving throws..
+Advantage on Strength checks and saving throws.